qingpeng9802/vscode-common-lisp/.github/ISSUE_TEMPLATE/bug_report.md

 Does this issue occur when all the other extensions are disabled?: Yes/No
 -   VS Code Version: *You can find it by* [*how-do-i-find-the-version*](https://code.visualstudio.com/docs/supporting/FAQ#_how-do-i-find-the-version)
+-   Desktop Electron Version or Browser version: *You can find it by* [*how-do-i-find-the-version*](https://code.visualstudio.com/docs/supporting/FAQ#_how-do-i-find-the-version)
 -   OS Version: *which OS and its version*

 **Describe the bug**